harley029/yt_dl_cli/README.md

 ## Features

-* Download videos from YouTube and numerous other supported sites.
+* Download videos from YouTube, Vimeo, Dailymotion, and other platforms supported by [yt-dlp](https://github.com/yt-dlp/yt-dlp#supported-sites).
 * Internationalized messages in English, German, Ukrainian, and Russian.
-* Rich terminal output with colored messages.
 * Flexible command-line interface with customizable configuration.
 * Robust error handling and comprehensive logging.
 * Supports concurrent downloads to improve performance.
+* Easy use for development.

 ## Installation